brevzin/cpp_proposals/2996_reflection/reflection.md

 That is, splicing a constructor behaves like a free function that produces an object of that type, so `&[: rc :]` has type `X(*)(int, int)`.
 On the other hand, splicing a destructor behaves like a regular member function, so `&[: rd :]` has type `void (X::*)()`.

+However, we are _not_ proposing splicing constructors or destructors at the moment.

 ### Limitations

 Splicers can appear in many contexts, but our implementation experience has uncovered a small set of circumstances in which a splicer must be disallowed.
 Mostly these are because any entity designated by a splicer can be dependent on a template argument, so any context in which the language already disallows a dependent name must also disallow a dependent splicer.
 It also becomes possible for the first time to have the "name" of a namespace or concept become dependent on a template argument.
 Our implementation experience has helped to sort through which uses of these dependent names pose no difficulties, and which must be disallowed.